jmonterrubio/Identify-Fraud-From-Enron-Email/README.md

   1. Create new features

-    According to the course recommendations I create two new features:
+    According to the course recommendations I create two new features.
+They're created because it make sense that POIs send and receive more messages between them:

     * `fraction_from_poi`